Chemellia/ChemistryFeaturization.jl/README.md

 # ChemistryFeaturization.jl
 Unified graph building and featurizing for Weave.jl, CrystalGraphConvNets.jl, and (maybe soon) more!

+## Note about Conda.jl
+This package depends on some pretty hefty Python packages that in turn have many of their own dependencies.
+If you have an existing Conda.jl installation, you may be able to install everything without issue, but the cleanest approach will likely be to create a conda environment just for this package and install the dependencies from scratch there.

 ## Features

 ### Graph-building and featurization from CIF files